Skip to main content

 First time skiers and snowboarders, or beginners looking to improve their technique will find plenty of good areas to practise in Val Thorens.

-In Val Thorens there are 5 nursery areas for those who are just starting out with the basic.
+In Val Thorens there are five nursery areas for those who are just starting out with the basic.
 If you're already out of ski school you'll be able to practise on 11 green runs and 29 blues and if you extend that to the whole of the Belleville Valley, you will have access to a total of 20 green runs and 60 blues.

-Best beginner areas
+Best beginner ski areas in Val Thorens

 Nursery ski areas